Fishman Affidavit: Fishman's relationship to the Church of Scientology

 A great deal of controversy with regards to Fishman's involvement with the Church of Scientology has arisen in the decades following the case.
 Initially, the allegations questioning Fishman's involvement came solely from the Church itself and their legal team, who pursued the libel suit recognizing that he was not in their records.
 In 2015, notable Scientology critic Tony Ortega published an exposé on the affair; in which he characterizes Fishman as a “squirrel” or Independent Scientologist.
 He describes Fishman as follows:

-In addition to there being no listed Scientology completions for Steven Fishman ever published, many now ex-Scientologists mentioned in his book, Lonesome Squirrel, have categorically refuted the events of the book mentioning them, and denied having known him.
+In addition to there being no listed Scientology completions for Steven Fishman ever published, many now ex-Scientologists mentioned in his book, Lonesome Squirrel, have categorically refuted the events of the book mentioning them, and denied having known him altogether.
 Fishman has long asserted that he received OT levels I-VII and VIII respectively from two Sea Org members.
 Although Ortega professes skepticism regarding this, he states he believes the document to be authentic nonetheless.